 If a woman becomes pregnant with Skyla in place and if Skyla cannot be removed or the woman chooses not to have it removed, warn her that failure to remove Skyla increases the risk of miscarriage, sepsis, premature labor and premature delivery.
 Follow her pregnancy closely and advise her to report immediately any symptom that suggests complications of the pregnancy.

 When pregnancy continues with Skyla in place, long-term effects on the offspring are unknown.
-With another LNG IUS, congenital anomalies in live births have occurred infrequently.
+With a LNG-releasing IUS, congenital anomalies in live births have occurred infrequently.
 No clear trend towards specific anomalies has been observed.
 Because of the local exposure of the fetus to LNG, the possibility of teratogenicity following exposure to Skyla cannot be completely excluded.
 Some observational data support a small increased risk of masculinization of the external genitalia of the female fetus following exposure to progestins at doses greater than those currently used for oral contraception.
 Whether these data apply to Skyla is unknown.

-Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of another LNG IUS.
+Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of a LNG-releasing IUS.
 In some cases, severe pain occurred within hours of insertion followed by sepsis within days.
 Because death from GAS is more likely if treatment is delayed, it is important to be aware of these rare but serious infections.
 Aseptic technique during insertion of Skyla is essential in order to minimize serious infections such as GAS.

 Pelvic Inflammatory Disease (PID)